Katona-lab/Composition/README.md

-The content of the sequence_analysis library was contributed by Torbjörn Nur Olsson.
+The content of the sequence_analysis directory was contributed by Torbjörn Nur Olsson.